bushuyeu/biomarkers/prompt.md

 - If the same biomarker appears multiple times with different values, append each unique value in new columns to the right
 - Keep all distinct values for the same biomarker by placing them in adjacent columns
 - Preserve duplicate entries even if values are repeated, exactly as they were provided in the source
+- Escape or quote any values that include commas, semicolons, or newlines to avoid breaking the CSV format.
+- Make sure CSV has exactly 6 columns

 ---